ProfessorJames/south-coast-golf-club/README.md

 Code Institute's Love running

+# Agile Manifesto

-## Working software over comprehensive documentation
+### Working software over comprehensive documentation

 - Throughout the development processs the focus was to build a high class website.
 This resulted in code writing, and testing taking priority over documentation.
-- With the benefit of experience and hindsight a better balance could be struck on future projects..
+- With the benefit of experience and hindsight a better balance could be struck between developing and updating the README file.

 \
 &nbsp;